Atlantic manta ray: science confirms third species

 Conservation Status and Concerns

-Since the Caribbean manta isn’t yet formally recognized as its own species, it hasn’t received an independent conservation status assessment.
-Currently, it’s grouped with the oceanic manta ray, which is listed as globally endangered on the IUCN Red List.
+Since it had only just been recognised at the time of this writing, Mobula yarae hadn’t yet received an independent assessment of its conservation status on the IUCN Red List.
+It’s currently grouped with the oceanic manta ray, which is listed as globally endangered on the IUCN Red List.

 In Mexico, mantas receive some protection under NOM-059-SEMARNAT-2010 in the category of Special Protection.
 However, they face threats from fishing both for food and for their gill rakers, which are used in some traditional medicine practices.

-The Caribbean manta exemplifies how much we still have to learn about our oceans’ inhabitants.
-Despite their massive size and the fact that they’ve lived alongside human coastal communities for generations, an entire species of giant ray remained scientifically unrecognized until recently.
+The discovery shows how much we still have to learn about our oceans’ inhabitants.
+Despite their massive size and the fact that they’ve lived alongside humans in coastal communities for generations, an entire species of megafauna was scientifically unrecognized until recently.

-We at Manta Ray Advocates find this developing story fascinating.
-The discovery of a potential third manta species reinforces what we’ve long known – that these gentle giants still hold many mysteries, and continued research is essential for both understanding and protecting them.
+Here at Manta Ray Advocates, the discovery of a potential third manta species reinforces what we’ve long known – that these gentle giants still hold many mysteries, and continued research is essential for both understanding and protecting them.

 Ready to Learn More?

-If you find the Caribbean manta fascinating, you might want to explore more about its closest relative, the reef manta ray.
-Read our comprehensive guide to reef mantas here and download our free Manta Ray Facts & Figures ebook to discover more about these magnificent creatures.
+If you find the Atlantic manta fascinating, you might want to explore more about its closest relatives.
+Read our comprehensive guide to reef mantas here and learn about oceanic mantas on this page.
+Download our free Manta Ray Facts & Figures ebook to discover more about these magnificent creatures.

 Comments